bceverly/sysmanage/FEATURES-TODO.md

     sends linearly with the number of
     registered agents.

-18. Reboot - Allow the server to send a request to an agent to reboot itself.
+18. ~~Reboot - Allow the server to send a request to an agent to reboot itself.~~ ~~Enhanced: Now only allows reboot when agent runs in privileged mode.
+Added bulk reboot functionality on hosts page.~~

-19. Shutdown - Allow the server to send a request to an agent to shut down the local machine.
+19. ~~Shutdown - Allow the server to send a request to an agent to shut down the local machine.~~
+    ~~Enhanced: Now only allows shutdown when agent runs in privileged mode.
+Added bulk shutdown functionality on hosts page.~~

 20. Install Software - Allow the server to request that an agent install a particular